bethsmith0623/SEI-CC_4/work/w01/d5/01-04-guide-to-building-a-browser-game.md

 5. **Analyze the application's state (data)**
 	- What does the application need to "remember" throughout its execution?
 	- Use the wireframe(s), user stories and pseudocode to help determine what state needs to be tracked.
-	- Note that in an application with a database, we would analyze the database design during this state.
+	- Note that in an application with a database, we would analyze the database design during this step.

 6. **Set up the project**
 	- Create project directory OUTSIDE of any existing git repo (nested repos cause problems).